maiconrs95/dev-full-cycle-3.0/challenges/1.docker/server/README.md

 # Users List
 ```

-At first runnig, you won't have any user do be listed.
 To create a new user, you can access `/create` page an then back to the home page.